 The moment you book your portrait session, undoubtedly you are faced with two decisions: 1) what to wear and 2) where to hold the photoshoot.
 All clients who book with Nhi Thai Photography receive a style guide that helps with the first decision – what colors look best on camera, what outfit styles are most flattering, etc. On this page, I will highlight my favorite locations around Central PA to help guide your second decision!
 This page serves as a directory of my favorite locations for photos in State College, Penn State campus, Bellefonte, Boalsburg, and beyond.
 Be sure to click on the specific page for any locations you’re interested in exploring further and view more example photos!

-I admit when I first started photography, I was so eager to explore new locations that there was always a bit of disappointment when clients after clients requested photos at the arboretum.
+I admit when I first started photography, I was so eager to explore new locations that there was always a bit of disappointment when clients after clients requested photos at the Arboretum at Penn State.
 But now I have come to fully appreciate the many varieties our arboretum gives us.
 There are always new blooms.
 One session is never the same as the next.
 I like to scout the arboretum in advance not only to assess lighting and bloom conditions, but also what sceneries would best fit the vision my clients have.
 Our arboretum is truly a treasure in town!

 Not too far from our arboretum is another location rich with natural beauty!
 I love the wispy grasses, wild flowers, wooden fence, bridge, and water you can dip your toes in.
 It’s one of my favorite locations for spring and summer!
 If you appreciate Nature, enjoy romantic strolls, and listen to birds chirping, this location is for you!